noisyboiler/wampy/README.md

 ### Quickstart: A Callee Peer

-Any client, callee or caller, (as with a Router Peer) must subclass Pee and implement its interface.
+Any client, callee or caller, (as with a Router Peer) must subclass `Peer` and implement its interface.

 	In [1]: from wampy.interfaces import Peer